-- An action key performs an assigned function. - The icon on each of the action keys illustrates the assigned function for that key. - To use an action key function, press and hold the key.
+- An action key performs an assigned function. - The icon on each action key illustrates the function for that key. - To use an action key, press and hold the key.

-lcon Description ?
-Opens Help and Support, which provides tutorials, information about the Windows operating system and your computer, answers to questions, and updates to your computer.
-Help and Support also provides automated troubleshooting tools and access to support.
-Decreases the screen brightness incrementally as long as you hold down the key.
+lcon Description Decreases the screen brightness incrementally as long as you hold down the key.
 Increases the screen brightness incrementally as long as you hold down the key.
-Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. - ' On select products, turns the keyboard backlight feature off or on.
-NOTE: To conserve battery power, turn off this feature.
-Mutes or restores speaker sound.
+101 Switches the screen image between display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
+4 ⊗ Mutes or restores speaker sound.
 4 - Decreases speaker volume incrementally while you hold down the key.

-4 + Increases speaker volume incrementally while you hold down the key.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a BD. ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD.
-Turns the airplane mode and wireless feature on or off.
-7 NOTE: The airplane mode key is also referred to as the wireless button.
+Icon Description 4 + Increases speaker volume incrementally while you hold down the key.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Begins, pauses, or resumes playback of an audio CD, a DVD, or a BD.
+I Plays the next track of an audio CD or the next section of a DVD or a BD. + Turns the airplane mode and wireless feature on or off.
+NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.